jstanosheck/FITgraphics/README.md

 several R packages that can extract the data from .FIT files to be used in R, but there is no package that I have found that is able to manipulate these data to show them in a nice form like the native Garmin or Apple apps.

-Intended Functionality:
+***Intended Functionality:***

 The intent behind this package will be to read in the .FIT files and give the user the opportunity to explore their data in a meaningful way, similar to what is experienced in native apps.
-This package will rely heavily on ggplots2 package and potentially other graphical packages.
+This package will rely heavily on ggplot2 package and potentially other graphical packages.